sunbird-specs/inCredible/README.md

-## Electronic Credential Specification for Academic and Skilling Domain
+## Electronic Credential Specification for Academic and Skilling Domains

 ## Documentation